 As of December 31, 2015, our mortgage-backed securities portfolio consisted of \$1.091 billion of fixed rate Agency "specified pools," \$38.5 million of Agency RMBS backed by adjustable rate mortgages, or "Agency ARMs," \$73.7 million of Agency reverse mortgage pools, \$7.8 million of Agency interest only securities, or "Agency IOs," and \$31.4 million of non-Agency RMBS.
-Specified pools are fixed rate Agency pools with special characteristics, such as pools containing mortgages backed by investor properties, pools containing mortgages originated through the government-sponsored "Making Homes Affordable" refinancing programs, and pools containing mortgages with various other characteristics.
+Specified pools are fixed rate Agency pools with special characteristics, such as pools comprised of low loan balance mortgages, pools comprised of mortgages backed by investor properties, pools containing mortgages originated through the government-sponsored "Making Homes Affordable" refinancing programs, and pools containing mortgages with various other characteristics.
 During the quarter, we modestly decreased our holdings of fixed rate pass throughs and we slightly increased our holdings of reverse mortgage pools.
 Overall, the size of our RMBS portfolio declined to \$1.242 billion as of December 31, 2015 from \$1.281 billion as of September 30, 2015.
 In addition, separate and apart from the short TBA portfolio that we hold for hedging purposes, we held \$83.7 million in notional amount of long TBA positions for investment purposes at December 31, 2015, as compared to \$81.5 million at September 30, 2015.
-For financial reporting purposes, in the short TBA are considered derivative instruments.
+For financial reporting purposes, TBAs are considered derivative instruments.